javadnematollahi/python-assignment/33/Readme.md

 ![Our_contours](https://github.com/javad7189/python-assignment/assets/86910174/9cfa82ab-5cd7-4854-932f-e49e4e02783c)

-In the sixth question i made a funny webcam video.
-In this video i try to put part of my face include lips and noise instead of part of faces that belong to men or womens are painted.
+In the sixth question I made a funny webcam video.
+In this video I try to put part of my face include lips and noise instead of part of faces that belong to men or womens are painted.

-lets see the result. i try to do my best :) if below video does not play, then you can find this file in output folder which its name is "javad.mp4"
+lets see the result.
+I try to do my best :)
+If below video does not play, then you can find this file in output folder which its name is "javad.mp4"

 output: